Biblical Tithe: It’s More (and Less) Than You Think it Is

 With this principle in mind, as difficult as it is to swallow, let’s look at the verse in question that tends to get people so confident that the result of tithing will be boundless wealth and blessings:

 “You are under a curse--the whole nation of you--because you are robbing me.
 Bring the whole tithe into the storehouse, that there may be food in my house.
-Test me in this," says the LORD Almighty, "and see if I will not throw open the floodgates of heaven and pour out so much blessing that you will not have room enough for it" (Micah 3:9-10)
+Test me in this," says the LORD Almighty, "and see if I will not throw open the floodgates of heaven and pour out so much blessing that you will not have room enough for it" (Malachi 3:9-10)

 This oracle was not made as a blatant promise to all Christians for all time.

-This was God speaking through the prophet Micah to a rebellious, post-exilic Israelite community which was struggling to reclaim identity as Jewish people in God’s Promised Land.
+This was God speaking through the prophet Malachi to a rebellious, post-exilic Israelite community which was struggling to reclaim identity as Jewish people in God’s Promised Land.
 They were ignoring God’s laws on money, sexuality, and proper worship.
 God wanted to bless them and restore them – but in return he wanted their love and obedience.

 And most importantly, the tithe was not all God wanted from them!
 God required justice and mercy, as Jesus reminds the Pharisees who deign to tithe their produce but ignore the poor and oppressed in their communities.
 Justice and mercy are loftier pursuits, Jesus claims.